muba991/myappsample/README.md

 after installing and opening Anaconda:

-Anaconda navigator windows appears **Anaconda Navigator** is a desktop graphical user interface (GUI) included in Anaconda® distribution that allows you to launch applications and easily manage conda packages, environments, and channels without using command-line commands.
+Anaconda navigator windows appears **Anaconda Navigator** is a desktop graphical user interface (GUI) included in Anaconda distribution that allows you to launch applications and easily manage conda packages, environments, and channels without using command-line commands.
 Navigator can search for packages on Anaconda Cloud or in a local Anaconda Repository.

 ![github](/images/navi.PNG)
-##############

 ## Spyder

 The simplest way to run ,edit or write code is with spyder.
 There are many ways to launch it .